-As a lover of quotes, I'm grateful for this challenge.
+As a quote lover, I'm grateful for this challenge.
 Thanks so much to George from The Many-Storied Building for this nomination.
 He has a brilliant blog over there that's a great read.
 Check his website out if you got the time!
 The Rulebook: 1.
 Thank the person who nominated you.
-2. Post a quote for three … Continue reading Three Days, Three Quotes Challenge – Day 2
+2. Post a quote for three consecutive … Continue reading Three Days, Three Quotes Challenge – Day 2

 There’s one sentence that always haunts a writer’s mind.
 Am I good enough?
-The story, which is a part of us, is almost like our own child and it’s scary that our own stories cause us to wonder: Am I good enough?
-Even if it’s the story that needs to be fixed, the blame is … Continue reading Am I good enough?
+Our stories, which is a part of us, are almost like our children and it’s scary that they cause us to wonder: Am I good enough?
+Even if it’s the story that needs to be fixed, the blame gets thrown at the … Continue reading Am I good enough?